Professional Certificate in Nurse/Midwife Prescribing of Medicinal Products

 - Written commitment from your Director of Nursing to support the student during the clinical practicum and to nominate a suitably qualified practitioner to act as a clinical supervisor/mentor during the student's clinical learning experience.

-- A downloadable site declaration form signed by the Director of Nursing must be submitted with the student’s application.
-This must also be signed by the Medical Practitioner.
+- A downloadable Medication Site Audit tool consortium form signed by the Director of Nursing must be submitted with the student’s application.
+This must also be signed by the Medical Practitioner (Mentor)

 For further details on these English Language Proficiency Tests, please contact the appropriate organisation directly.